dart-lang/language/working/packaged-libraries/feature-specification.md

     superclass in order to get a class that you can construct.

 Dart's syntax somewhat obscures this.
 There is no dedicated syntax for declaring an interface.
-Until recently there was also no syntax for declaring a mixin.
+Until Dart 2.1.0, there was also no syntax for declaring a mixin.
 Instead, a class declaration can, unless prohibited by its own structure, be used as an interface, superclass, or mixin.